 I just celebrated another Birthday.
 I am beginning to believe that Birthdays after sixty years old are best forgotten, but it seems my family feels differently.
-At my age, it seems that each and every year I develop some new health issue, and in my effort to become as healthy as I can be, I started to incorporate intermittent fasting into my life last fall.
+At my age, it seems that each and every year I develop some new health issue, and in my effort to become as healthy as I can be, I started to incorporate intermittent fasting into my life a few years ago.
 The more I read about fasting, the more benefits I learn about that one can achieve through fasting.
 By fasting and getting into the state of autophagy, your body actually starts breaking down old and damaged cells and uses them for fuel.
-After losing some weight and fasting for a few months, the arthritis pain in my knees has decreased to the point that I am no longer planning knee replacement anytime soon.
-Yeah for no surgery in the near future!

 Although it is best to fast with clear fluids only, with electrolytes added as needed, a cup of broth from time to time when fasting gets difficult really helps.
 I have been making my own homemade broths for years, but this past year I began to use my Instant Pot to make delicious meat and poultry broths, and now I wouldn’t make it any other way.
 I like a rich, full-flavored broth, so I brown my meat or poultry and vegetables in the oven until brown before dumping everything into my Instant Pot, covering everything with water, and then pressure cooking everything for thirty-five to forty minutes.
 After letting the pot cool down, I strain the broth with cheesecloth and use the meat from the bones and some of the vegetables for my dog.
 I make my Instant Pot broth at least once a week, and now that my husband has started fasting one day a week, we go through a LOT of broth.